|

 BIBLICAL KNOWLEDGE

--- An understanding (judgment) supernaturally given to new-creation
+-- An understanding (judgment), supernaturally given to

-Christians by God the Holy Spirit concerning a specific proposition,
+Christians by God the Holy Spirit, concerning a specific proposition,

 We do, however, speak a message of